Sadeeptha-B/L6-DE-Drudgery/README.md

 The tool can generate your SIT ENV Test case.xlsx file as well as the general test case file.
-To do so, modify the params under main to match the relevant workflow (PROCESS_WF_NAME, WF_VERSION, WF_REVISION, USER_ID, RAW_INPUTS)
+To do so, modify the params under main to match the relevant workflow (`PROCESS_WF_NAME, WF_VERSION, WF_REVISION, USER_ID, RAW_INPUTS`)

 Then you will have to modify the mapping logic where you map your RAW INPUTS to the application data schema format.
-(You will have to modify the function preprocess_data for this)
+You only need to modify the function `preprocess_data` as needed, to achieve this.

 Make sure you enter the updated AUTH TOKEN, you can view this from the Network tab in your brower inspect window